-Entry Requirements: At least a Grade 6 in GCSE French along with a Grade 5 in GCSE English Language or Literature.
+Entry Requirements: At least a Grade 6 in GCSE French.

 The A Level specification builds on the knowledge, understanding and skills gained at GCSE, focusing on language, culture and society.
 Students will develop their knowledge and understanding of themes relating to the culture and society of countries where French is spoken, and their language skills.
 They will do this by using authentic spoken and written sources in the target language.
 Students will study technological and social change, looking at diversity and the benefits it brings.
 For example, students studying French will consider French-speaking artistic culture, including francophone music and cinema, and learn about political engagement and who wields political power in the French-speaking world.